 Cleaning stations, rain covers, and restrooms are available.

 It’s not quite Seattle, but it’s definitely worth the 25 minute drive.
 Park on the street near Waterfront Cafe.

-Best location for squidding with a view of the Seattle skyline!
+Best location for squidding with a view of the Seattle skyline.
 Search for the Marination Ma Kai address.
-Parking lot available.

 First time squidding at this location, and I definitely had beginner’s luck here.
-Not that many people, but the people who come here are definitely pros.
+Not that many people crowding which is nice.
+The people who come here are definitely pros.

-Two piers available in Shilshole: Golden Gardens and A-Dock.
+Two piers available in Shilshole Bay Marina: Golden Gardens and A-Dock.
 If one isn’t working out, the drive to the other is less than 5 minutes away.

 If you haven’t tried squidding yet, definitely try it this next upcoming season.
 You’ll have enough squid that will last you months!